dotnet/AspNetCore.Docs/aspnet/getting-started/installing-on-linux.rst

 Install using prebuild binaries
 -------------------------------

 Prebuild binaries for ASP.NET 5 are available (`.tar.gz <http://go.microsoft.com/fwlink/?LinkId=703941>`__) and can be installed as appropriate based on your system configuration.

 Alternatively you can use the .NET Version Manager (DNVM) to install ASP.NET 5 as described below.

+For either method of installation you will need to install the prerequisites for your specific distribution as described in the following sections.

 Installing on Debian, Ubuntu and derivatives
 --------------------------------------------